 New and improved

 From rearview cameras to lane change alerts, there are more safety features available than ever to help maneuver the unexpected when it comes to teenagers driving.
 To help select the right features for your teen’s vehicle, search available safety and technology options that can help make their car, truck or SUV a perfect fit.

-GM’s OnStar® program, which is available on most new GM vehicles, is a great way to help your teen prepare for the unexpected when driving.
+GM’s OnStar® program, available on most new GM vehicles, is a great option for teen drivers who need help preparing for the unexpected.
 With Automatic Crash Response, Crisis Assist and Roadside Assistance capabilities, OnStar ensures help is just a click away.

-And with technology ever-present in our lives, it’s a good idea to talk about how to avoid distractions when driving.
-Changing the radio, applying that final coat of mascara or talking with friends can be dangerous in the driver’s seat.
+- Tech distractions.
+With technology ever-present in our lives, it’s a good idea to talk about how to avoid distractions when driving.
+Changing a playlist, applying that final coat of mascara or talking with friends can be dangerous in the driver’s seat.
 Remind your teen to always be fully focused on the road.

-These can detect when the phone is moving or connected to your teen’s vehicle’s Bluetooth system, which automatically sets it to Do Not Disturb so notifications are turned off.
+These features can detect when the phone is moving or connected to your teen’s vehicle’s Bluetooth system, which automatically sets it to Do Not Disturb, so notifications are turned off.
 Don’t worry, though.
 Your teen will still have complete access to all notifications once they’re safely parked.

 Remember the influence your driving has on your teen, too.
 They’ll likely model their driving style after yours, so ensure you continuously practice what you preach.

 Lease or buy